 Whilst the British summer is busy buffering, in some parts of the UK we’ve been treated to 3 months of rain – so what does this mean for seed that you’ve recently sown?

-Well it really depends on how well your soil drains – in most cases, rain will drain away into your soil and do your watering for you and your seed will be largely unharmed.
-However, if you find your seed is sitting in a puddle – this could risk the rate at which your seed germinates, or it may not germinate at all.
+Well, it really depends on how well your soil drains – in most cases, the rain will drain away into your soil and do your watering for you, and your grass seed will be largely unharmed.
+However, if you find your grass seed is sitting in a puddle – this could risk the rate at which your seed germinates, or it may not germinate at all.

 Most soils are free draining; if you find that rain doesn’t drain away easily, your lawn may already be suffering from compaction or may not have an adequate draining system underneath.

-So if you are finding that this is an issue, there are a few steps that you can take to help flood proof your lawn to prevent it happening in future.
-Using the correct grass seed for problematic soils will also help your grass seed germinate in heavy rain, and we also have a few tips you can use to help improve the situation, if the weather doesn’t!
+So, if you are finding that this is an issue, there are a few steps that you can take to help floodproof your lawn to prevent it from happening in future.
+Using the correct grass seed for problematic soils will also help your grass seed germinate in heavy rain, and we also have a few tips you can use to help improve the situation if the weather doesn’t!

 Aeration to most may seem like an out-there concept for the average homeowner, but it does greatly help the dynamics and appearance of your lawn.
 Grass is a living thing, and soil is its greatest support system.
 If your soil is hard, dry and compacted, it will struggle to drain.
 Aerate your lawn using an aerator machine, or if you have a small lawn, use a pitchfork to spike the lawn and alleviate this issue.